eastonwhite/qualifyingexam/README.md

   - Environmental stochasticity: Louie Yang
   - Conservation biology: Ted Grosholz

 This repository was originally inspired by Noam Ross who also put his qualifying exam notes on Github.
+The repository consists of my qualifying exam proposal along with markdown files with notes on my QE topics.